 Questioner and it's report is available in Forest Information system.
-Only non-conformities will be in the report.

 HCV monitoring plan for FSC certified forests owned by Ingka Investments Estonia OÜ

 Objectives:

 The overall aim of HCV monitoring and management is to maintain and, where possible, enhance significant and critical environmental and social values as part of responsible forest management.